Ainaganiu/House-Price-Prediction-in-Nigeria/README.md

 This project further used machine learning  to predict house prices using Python Programming Language.

-Click here to see the codes [Codes](https://github.com/Ainaganiu/House-Price-Prediction-in-Nigeria/blob/main/housing_prediction_challenge.ipynb)
+Click here to see the codes [Click here to see](https://github.com/Ainaganiu/House-Price-Prediction-in-Nigeria/blob/main/housing_prediction_challenge.ipynb)